 So has landfill reduced given how much we now recycle?

 You would think….
 It’s suggested that all UK landfill sites will be full by 2022 – it’s a scary thought!

 Is the way we do things today more effective?
 This question is open to much interpretation.
 As the population continues to

 increase, so does the amount of waste produced.
 However, a lot more of this waste is now recycled.

 And it’s not just homes!

 Companies are now incentivised to get rid of waste appropriately.
-For example, with the right machinery, cardboard, polystyrene, plastic and more can be crushed into bales and sold on.
+For example, with the right machinery (such as a cardboard baler machine), cardboard, polystyrene, plastic and more can be crushed into bales and sold on.